Leprosy in India: Legal discrimination

 The historical legacy and societal stigma toward leprosy are evidenced by various laws containing discriminatory clauses against leprosy victims.
-Laws in the states of Chhattisgarh, Rajasthan, Madhya Pradesh, Andhra Pradesh, and Orissa prohibit leprosy patients from running in local elections.
-Other laws include the Motor Vehicle Act of 1939 which restricts leprosy patients from obtaining a driving license and the Indian Rail Act of 1990 which prohibits leprosy patients from traveling by train.
+Laws in the states of Chhattisgarh, Rajasthan, Madhya Pradesh, Andhra Pradesh, and Odisha prohibit leprosy patients from running in local elections.
+Other laws include the Motor Vehicle Act of 1939, which restricts leprosy patients from obtaining a driving license, and the Indian Rail Act of 1990, which prohibits leprosy patients from travelling by train.

 Over 100 discriminatory laws were challenged in a plea by the Vidhi Centre for Legal Policy on December 4, 2017.
 The Supreme Court recommended the matter to the attention of the government, following up on a previous Law Commission report.
-The specific laws and regulations named included Section 13 of the Hindu Marriage Act, which permits leprosy as a justification for divorce; Section 70(3)(b) of the Orissa Municipal Corporation Act, which prevents leprosy patients from running for the office of Corporator; and other similar laws.
-A bill seeking to remove leprosy as a ground for divorce was passed by Lok Sabha on 7th of Jan 2019.
+The specific laws and regulations named included Section 13 of the Hindu Marriage Act, which permits leprosy as a justification for divorce; Section 70(3)(b) of the Odisha Municipal Corporation Act, which prevents leprosy patients from running for the office of Corporator, and other similar laws.
+A bill seeking to remove leprosy as a ground for divorce was passed by the Lok Sabha on 7th of Jan 2019.

 Many of these laws were written before the development of multi-drug therapy (MDT), a treatment that can make leprosy patients non-contagious and prevent further deterioration, and they have not been updated since.
-For example, almost all of the marriage and divorce laws of India consider leprosy as grounds for divorce with the Special Marriage Act of 1954 declaring leprosy "incurable".
+For example, almost all of the marriage and divorce laws of India consider leprosy as grounds for divorce, with the Special Marriage Act of 1954 declaring leprosy "incurable".
 These laws do not reflect the current understanding of leprosy.